Kristallnacht: Modern references

 Kristallnacht has been referenced both explicitly and implicitly in countless cases of vandalism of Jewish property including the toppling of gravestones in a Jewish cemetery in suburban St. Louis, Missouri, and the two 2017 vandalisms of the New England Holocaust Memorial, as the memorial's founder Steve Ross discusses in his book, From Broken Glass: My Story of Finding Hope in Hitler's Death Camps to Inspire a New Generation.
 The Sri Lankan Finance Minister Mangala Samaraweera also used the term to describe the violence in 2019 against Muslims by Sinhalese nationalists.

-The actions of President Donald Trump have been compared with Kristallnacht.
-On 10 January 2021, the former Governor of California Arnold Schwarzenegger gave a speech decrying the actions of President Donald Trump and the attack he incited on the U.S. Capitol on 6 January.
+On 10 January 2021, former Governor of California Arnold Schwarzenegger gave a speech claiming that President Donald Trump had incited the attack on the U.S. Capitol on 6 January, comparing the event to Kristallnacht.

 On 9 November 2022, KFC app users in Germany were sent a message reading "It's memorial day for Kristallnacht!
 Treat yourself with more tender cheese on your crispy chicken."
 KFC issued an apology approximately an hour later, blaming the original message on an "error in our system".

 The Fortnite Holocaust Museum, a virtual museum based inside the videogame Fortnite, is set to feature a display featuring the Kristallnacht.

 On 9 November 2024, the Kristallnacht anniversary, the only glatt kosher restaurant in Washington, D.C. had its windows smashed.

-The November 2024 Amsterdam riots in the Netherlands have been compared by Israeli and pro-Israeli organizations to the Kristallnacht.
+The November 2024 Amsterdam riots in the Netherlands have been compared by Israeli and pro-Israeli organizations to Kristallnacht.
 On 7 November 2024, Jewish and Israeli supporters of the Maccabi Tel Aviv football team were attacked by pro-Palestinian groups and local football attendees following that day's UEFA Europa League match.
 The Amsterdam attacks were internationally condemned.
-Several Jewish advocacy groups, such as Israeli NGO Combat Antisemitism Movement, the Orthodox Union, and the Jewish Federation, have called the November 2024 Amsterdam attacks a "modern-day Kristallnacht".
-Israeli Prime Minister Benjamin Netanyahu condemned the attacks, noting that it took place just before the 86th anniversary of Kristallnacht and bore many similarities.
-Other organizations described this characterization as one-sided, given that Maccabi fans had earlier been pulling Palestinian flags from houses, making racist anti-Arab chants such as "death to Arabs", assaulting people, and vandalizing local property.
+Jewish advocacy groups Combat Antisemitism Movement, the Orthodox Union, and the Jewish Federation, called the November 2024 Amsterdam attacks a "modern-day Kristallnacht".
+Israeli Prime Minister Benjamin Netanyahu condemned the attacks, stating that it took place just before the 86th anniversary of Kristallnacht and bore many similarities.
+The German Foreign Minister, Annalena Baerbock wrote on X: "The images out of Amsterdam are awful and deeply shameful.
+The outbreak of such violence against Jews breaks all boundaries.
+There is no justification for this".
+Other organizations described this characterization as one-sided, accusing Maccabi fans of pulling down Palestinian flags from houses, making racist anti-Arab chants such as "death to Arabs", assaulting people, and vandalizing local property.

-In 2025 a feature film titled Kristallnacht directed by Stefan Ruzowitzky about the historical events was in production in Austria.
+In 2025 a feature film titled Kristallnacht directed by Stefan Ruzowitzky about the historical events was in production in Austria on the 80th anniversary of the Nuremberg Trials.
+Kristallnacht was also mentioned in the 2025 Sky Original Film Nuremberg, starring Rami Malek, Russell Crowe and Michael Shannon as Robert H. Jackson.